Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 Thiruvananthapuram (Trivandrum)

 The state capital offers a compelling mix of urban venues, beach properties, and government-maintained heritage buildings.
 Kovalam and Varkala — two of Kerala's most photographed coastlines — are within easy reach, making Trivandrum an excellent base for couples who want a traditional ceremony followed by a beachside reception.
+For the dramatic clifftop alternative, our Varkala cliffside wedding guide covers the venue circuit in detail.

 What makes Trivandrum unique: Proximity to Kovalam and Varkala beaches, the historic Padmanabhaswamy Temple area, and a growing number of luxury resorts along the coast.
 It's also the best-connected city in southern Kerala.